Galleria Borghese logo

 (Serina 1515 - Venice 1575)

-The composition of the painting is very complex.
-In the foreground is the main episode of the subject, the return of the prodigal son (Luke 15, 11-32), while in the background – divided about in half between a court delimited by impressive buildings and a lush landscape – are other events regarding the biblical
+The picture, which has been in the Borghese collection since 1682, was first attributed to Titian, then to Bonifacio de’ Pitati, and finally, at the beginning of the 20th century, was definitively recognised as the work of Antonio Palma.
+The composition, clearly influenced by Jacopo Palma’s earlier models, is highly intricate.
+In the foreground is the main theme of the subject, the return of the prodigal son (Luke 15: 11-32), while in the background – divided roughly in half by a courtyard enclosed by noble architecture and a rich landscape – are other episodes relating to the biblical tale.

 Object details